12 Nov Child Custody Mistakes That Can Hurt Your Case

-Child custody cases are incredibly overwhelming.
-The experience can be even worse if parents make poor decisions throughout the situation.
-Here are some mistakes that can hurt your child custody case.
+Child custody cases can be overwhelming.
+The experience is even worse if parents make poor decisions throughout the situation.
+Here are some of the biggest custody battle mistakes that can hurt your child custody case.
 Avoid these scenarios so that everyone can have as smooth of a transition as possible.

 Putting Your Own Needs First

 Sometimes, parents get wrapped up in what they want from a ruling.
 When people only think of themselves, they forget about their child’s best interests.
-Remember, your child’s quality of life is far more important than winning.
-Parents must be able to compromise with each and develop a plan that works for their children.
-Your child’s mental health and well-being could be at risk if you don’t.
+Remember, your child’s quality of life is far more important than winning, and the courts make decisions based on the best interests of the child.
+Parents must be able to compromise and develop a plan that works for their children.

-As hard as it may be, refrain from saying horrible things about your ex during a custody battle.
-If word gets around to the judge that you are always saying bad things about a child’s parent in front of them, this could affect their decision.
+As hard as it may be, refrain from saying horrible things about your ex during a custody battle to your children .
+If word gets around to the judge that you are always saying bad things about a child’s parent in front of them, this could affect the child custody decision.
 Instead, try to be as civil as possible with your former partner.
-The more cooperative the parties are with each other, the better the process will be for everyone.
+Our best custody battle tip is to be cooperative: the more willing the parties are to work out an acceptable plan with each other, the better the process will be for everyone.

 Posting on Social Media

 Much like bad mouthing, you should not post about your ex on social media.
-The reality is, these posts can come back to haunt you.
+These posts can come back to haunt you.
 Judges want to see parents working together to create a cohesive plan for their children.
 If they see posts slandering the other parent, this will affect their decision.
-For this reason, take the high road and keep your opinions to yourself.
+This is not how to win a custody case in Washington State.
+Take the high road, and keep your sour opinions to yourself.

 Ignoring Court Orders

-Another mistake that can hurt your child custody case is ignoring court orders.
+Another of the biggest child custody mistakes you can make is ignoring court orders.
 Do everything the court tells you, even if it is painful.
 For example, you need to let your child stay with your ex if the judge demands it.
 Moreover, act like the ideal citizen during a custody battle.
-Any violation of the law will show court officials that you are irresponsible.
+Any violation of the law will cause the court to conclude that you are irresponsible.
 Also, do your best to stay organized and show up for every hearing.
 Promptness will show the judge you can handle responsibility.